-Spring plan includes social distancing, testing, and more than 3,000 undergrads hen Brennen Nishimura '23 woke up Nov.
+With few students on campus in the fall, the flyers on this bulletin board at McCosh Hall were reduced to remnants.
+The University has invited undergraduates back for the spring semester, so there may be new notices to post - though events will remain virtual.
+Photograph by Ricardo Barros hen Brennen Nishimura '23 woke up Nov.
 24, his phone was buzzing with messages from friends.
 Residing at home in Hawaii, five hours behind Princeton time, he checked his email to see the news for himself: A letter from President Eisgruber '83 announced that all enrolled undergraduate students could return to campus for the spring semester.